NWChemEx/.github/docs/source/design/ui_design.rst

 In this function, the only required argument is ``molecule``, which can either be a Python ``string`` or a ``chemist.Molecule`` object.
-Optional ``basis`` argument can either be a a Python ``string`` or a ``simde.type.ao_space``, with the minimal basis set "sto-3g" is chosen as the default value.
-Additional SCF related options are also explicitly defined in the function with reasonable default values. ``module_manager`` option is reserved for power users, who would like to provide their own set of modules.
+Optional ``basis`` argument can either be a a Python ``string`` or a ``simde.type.ao_space``, with the minimal basis set "sto-3g" chosen as the default value.
+Additional SCF related options are also explicitly defined in the function with reasonable default values. ``module_manager`` option is reserved for power users, who would like to provide an existing module_manager object.
 While the number of options are limited for SCF, for correlated methods more options may need to be defined on top of SCF options.
 One solution to avoid a long list of arguments is to provide additional options through ``**kwargs`` option at the end.
 However, this would